betaflight/betaflight.com/docs/wiki/getting-started/setup-guide.md

 The OSD allows you to display information in the video feed from your quadcopter.
 In the [OSD Tab](/docs/wiki/configurator/osd-tab), you can set up the different elements that will be displayed.

 You have a list of all the elements on the left, and three columns of checkboxes next to it.
-Each culumn is for one OSD profile.
+Each column is for one OSD profile.
 OSD profiles are a way to have different layouts for different situations and be able to easily switch between them.
-Enabling the checbox for an element in the first column will enable it for the first OSD profile, the second column for the second OSD profile, and so on.
+Enabling the checkbox for an element in the first column will enable it for the first OSD profile, the second column for the second OSD profile, and so on.

 When you enable an element, it will show up in the preview, and you can drag it around to move it as you like.
 There